Terms and Conditions

-Contract: means the College’s offer to provide the Services and the Student’s subsequent acceptance of it under Condition 2.2.
+Contract: means the College’s (and, where applicable, DBS Services’) offer to provide the Services and the Student’s subsequent acceptance of it under Condition 2.2.

 Document: includes, without limitation, in addition to any document in writing, any drawing, map, plan, diagram, design, picture or other image, tape, disk or other device or record embodying information in any form.

 Force Majeure Event: has the meaning given in Condition 9.